Hi there!

 There is a non-insignificant part of me that suspects this (relative) success came down mainly to what you might call “academic search engine optimisation“.
 What I mean is that I had chosen a rather catchy (and in hindsight, keyword-dense) title for my paper – Social Media and the ‘Perpetual Project’ of Ethos Construction – and that great pains were taken through the editing process to ensure that its premise would be obvious from the abstract forwards (that premise essentially being “hey, the ways that people communicate through emergent ‘social media’ platforms, right now, are sort of interesting to think about, aren’t they?”).

-This all had the virtue of making my article something of an ideal source, of the sort that other researchers can paraphrase somewhere in the preamble of their own work, gesturing vaguely towards mine as if to say “See?
-We can talk about these things!”, and then proceeding to discuss whichever far more interesting things they had meant to from the outset.
-That is, to my mind, the best theory for making sense of the sheer breadth and depth of fine scholarship in which my own thoughts and work now figure, to greater and lesser extents.
+This all had the virtue of making my article something of an ideal source text, of the kind that other researchers might paraphrase somewhere in the preamble of their own works, gesturing vaguely towards my own as if to say “See?
+We can talk about these things!”, before proceeding to discuss whichever far more interesting things they had meant to from the outset.
+That, to my mind, is the best theory for making sense of the sheer breadth and depth of fine scholarship in which my own thoughts and work now figure, to greater and lesser extents.
 Not that I am complaining – far from it!
 With rare exception, and inasmuch as I’m able, I feel both grateful and glad that I could help.

 Pulling The Pin Out